ManaBot/ManaDocs/docs/channel/requesting.md

 ## Prerequisites

-- Your channel is a [supported network]
+- Your channel is a [supported network].
 - You are a operator of the channel.

 [supported networks]: /about/networks/